gpwaob92679/NCU-caculus-BookRoll/README.md

-# NCU 111-1 calculus BookRoll
+# NCU calculus BookRoll (111)

-This repository contains scripts to download and process BookRoll slides in the NCU 111-1 calculus course.
+This repository contains scripts to download and process BookRoll slides in the NCU calculus course of year 111.

 Downloaded JPG files and merged PDF files are also included.